afnanalmohd/task_flutterr/README.md

 # Offline Mood and Caching Data in Flutter
 <br>

-This guide will walk you through the process of storing data fetched from a remote API, making sure it can be shown even without an active internet connection.
-Additionally, it includes synchronization data when the connection is restored.
+This guide will take you through the process of storing data fetched from a remote API, ensuring it can be displayed even when there is no active internet connection.
+Additionally, it will cover synchronizing data once the connection is restored.
+In this guide, I'll be using<a href="https://docs.flutter.dev/get-started/install"> Flutter</a>
-In this guide, I'll be using  <a href="https://docs.flutter.dev/get-started/install"> Flutter</a>. and using <a href="https://pub.dev/packages/get">Getx</a> framework for state management.
+and using <a href="https://pub.dev/packages/get">Getx</a> framework for state management.